 An associate's or bachelor's degree in paralegal studies is the common requirement for paralegals.
 Aspiring paralegals who already have a degree in another field may consider a certificate program.
 Topics of study include legal theory, research and writing, the legal system, ethics, law procedures and principles of office management.
 An internship usually provides students with some hands-on experience.

 The National Federation of Paralegal Associations offers the Paralegal CORE Competency Exam (CRP) and Paralegal Advanced Competency Exam (RP) voluntary exams.
 The National Association of Legal Assistants offers voluntary credentials, which include the Certified Paralegal, Advanced Paralegal Certification and Certified Legal Assistant designations.

-The U.S. Bureau of Labor Statistics (BLS) predicted that paralegals and legal assistants would see employment growth of 8% between 2014 and 2024, due in part to the cost effectiveness of hiring paralegals and legal assistants to handle routine legal support tasks.
-In 2015, the BLS reported that paralegals and legal assistants earned a median annual salary of about $48,810.
+The U.S. Bureau of Labor Statistics (BLS) predicted that paralegals and legal assistants would see employment growth which is faster than average between 2018 and 2028, due in part to the cost effectiveness of hiring paralegals and legal assistants to handle routine legal support tasks.
+In 2018, the BLS reported that paralegals and legal assistants earned a mean annual salary of about $54,500.

 Postsecondary certificate or associate's degree training is a common path for aspiring court reporters.
 Using specialized transcription equipment, court reports take a written record of live proceedings, such as in a courtroom.
 Court reporters edit and prepare the recording for read-back and to be used as the official transcript of a legal proceeding.